-- YouTube.
-There are quite a few videos in which actors role play a restaurant or cafe scenario.
-This one from “Get Germanized” offers a lot of great vocab and grammar tips.
+There are many videos where actors role-play at a restaurant or cafe scenario.
+This one from “Get Germanized” offers a lot of great vocabulary and grammar tips.

 - WikiHow.
 This WikiHow on ordering food in Germany has handy pictures to help guide you through the steps.

 - Food blogs.
 German food blogs can inspire you to get into the kitchen.
-While you’re working through their wonderful recipes, you’ll also be picking up a lot of vocabulary you’ll be able to use when eating out.
+While you’re working through their wonderful recipes, you’ll also be picking up a lot of vocabulary you can use when eating out.

-If you want to practice ordering at home, one great idea would be to set up a scenario and role play with some friends or classmates.
+- Role-playing.
+If you want to practice ordering at home, one great idea would be to set up a scenario and role-play with some friends or classmates.
 Role play is a great way to practice your speaking in real-life scenarios, while keeping it fun and laid back.

 And One More Thing...